 Mecklenburg Electric Cooperative's Annual Meeting of the Members is a special time for member-owners to gather, hear from Cooperative leadership, and vote to elect Board members.
 As a member, you have a stake and a voice in all Cooperative matters and decisions.
 As a member-owner, we encourage you to attend this special event, fellowship with other members and cooperative employees, learn about the cooperative's business activities and place your vote to elect your Cooperative Board members.
 Along with attending and voting, you will also enjoy a BBQ dinner as well as have the opportunity to win giveaways, including the grand prize of a $200 credit towards your light bill.

-Mark your calenders, the 2018 Annual Meeting of the Members will be held on June 20, 2018.
+Mark your calenders, the 2019 Annual Meeting of the Members will be held on June 17, 2020.

-More than 800 Mecklenburg Electric Cooperative members and guests gathered Wednesday evening at the Cooperative’s pavilion in Chase City for the Annual Meeting of the Members.
-Attendees visited booths with information about the Co-ops Vote initiative, energy efficiency and cooperative operations.
-A wellness area from VCU Health Community Memorial Healthcenter and the Mecklenburg County Health Department provided free health screenings and give-away items, while the Kid’s Zone featured prizes and healthy snacks for younger members.
-Members and guests alike enjoyed a hearty barbecue dinner prepared by Risin’ Smoke Barbecue of South Hill.
+Even the threat of bad weather couldn’t keep a crowd of over 550 people from attending Mecklenburg Electric Cooperative’s (MEC) Annual Membership Meeting held in Chase City on Wednesday evening, June 19.
+Prior to the business session, attendees visited booths with information about EMPOWER Broadband, ElecTel Cooperative Credit Union, MEC’s right-of-way program and SmartHub account management system, Generac and energy efficiency tips from Old Dominion Electric Cooperative (ODEC).
+A wellness area from Community Memorial Hospital/VCU and the Mecklenburg County Health Department provided free health screenings and give-away items, while the Kid’s Zone featured games and prizes for the youngsters.
+Members and guests alike enjoyed a hearty dinner prepared by Risin’ Smoke Barbecue of South Hill.